 This historic area is located about 30 miles outside of Gatlinburg and features a collection of farm buildings from all over the Great Smoky Mountains that were moved to this one spot.
 The collection includes a chestnut log farmhouse, apple house, and working blacksmith shop.
 Take this opportunity to time travel to the late 19th century!

-Pro Tip: After you get your fill of history, explore the nearby Oconaluftee River Trail or Mingus Creek Trail.
+Pro Tip: After you get your fill of history, explore the nearby Oconaluftee River Trail or Mingus Creek Trail, another attraction on our things to do in Gatlinburg for free.

 Little Pigeon River